This article provides information on the following topics:

 The Web is a great place to find images.
 Here is how to proceed to create icons using these images.

 Creating an icon from a GIF file does NOT change the Copyright or Intellectual Property of the original artwork.
 The GIF image is property of the author and still property of this author after a conversion to icon.
 As a result, do NOT redistribute icons created from GIF files without permission of the author.
 Please respect the author and do not convert his images to icons if you're not authorized (even for your personal use).

-Launch your Internet browser and surf to the desired page.
+1. Launch your Internet browser and surf to the desired page.

 In the Recently Used zone (in the main toolbar), type the full Internet address of the desired page, hit Enter.

 2. The page opens in a document window.

 Create an icon from an image in the page using the Clipboard